“Which black Copic Marker should I buy first?”

 Nope.

-Special Black wasn’t even meant for you.
-It belongs to the the print industry.
+Special Black was never meant for you.
+Black 110 belongs to the people in the print industry.

 Remember, Copics were originally developed as a tool for commercial artists, graphic illustrators, and designers.